apache/spark/IMAGES.rst

 CI image
 --------

-The CI image is used by `Breeze <BREEZE.rst>`_ as shell image but it is also used during CI build.
+The CI image is used by `Breeze <BREEZE.rst>`_ as the shell image but it is also used during CI tests.
 The image is single segment image that contains Airflow installation with "all" dependencies installed.
 It is optimised for rebuild speed.
 It installs PIP dependencies from the current branch first - so that any changes in setup.py do not trigger reinstalling of all dependencies.